 Every smoker can become a former smoker.
 But it’s going to be hard work.

-That’s why smokers should plan ahead for their “quit day” and have strategies in place to succeed, says Shawn C. Jones, MD, with Baptist Health Medical Group in Paducah.
+That’s why smokers should plan ahead for their “quit day” and have strategies in place to succeed, says Shawn C. Jones, MD, a physician with Baptist Health Medical Group.
 And they will need to stick to their plan for some time; nicotine cravings last three to six months.

 He offers this advice to would-be quitters.